xolox/vim-notes/README.md

 The notes.vim plug-in for the [Vim text editor] [vim] makes it easy to manage your notes in Vim:

  * **Starting a new note:** Execute the `:Note` command to create a new buffer and load the appropriate file type and syntax
+   * You can also start a new note with the selected text as title using the `:NoteFromSelectedText` command
  * **Saving notes:** Just use Vim's [:write] [write] and [:update] [update] commands, you don't need to provide a filename because it will be set based on the title (first line) of your note (you also don't need to worry about special characters, they'll be escaped)
  * **Editing existing notes:** Execute `:Note anything` to edit a note containing `anything` in its title (if no notes are found a new one is created with its title set to `anything`)
  * **Deleting notes:** The `:DeleteNote` command enables you to delete the current note